CMcDonald82/ansible-role-user/README.md

   These are the available parameters for each user:
   * username (required): Name of the user to remove.
   * remove (default = no): When used with state=absent, behavior is as with userdel --remove.
-  * force (default = no): When used with state=absent, behavior is as with userdel --force.

   ```
   users_default_shell: /bin/bash